artemsaraiev/pd_backend_dev/api/AuthorRegistryAPI.md

 - nothing

 **Effects:**
-- returns authors where the canonicalName or any NameVariation matches the query string (partial or exact).
+- returns an array of dictionaries, each containing one author and its match type where the canonicalName or any NameVariation matches the query string (partial or exact).
+Returns an empty array if no matches are found.

 **Request Body:**
 ```json